Java-Arctic-Ratel/repair-service/README.md

 - JDK11
 - Spring Boot 2
 - Gradle 5
-- Database:
+- Database for development environment:
   - H2 (in memory)
-  - PostgreSQL
+- Database for local development:
-  - MySQL
+  - MySQL 5
+- Database for production environment:
+  - PostgreSQL 10

 ## Installing
 To clone and run this application, you'll need: